NEIAAC/python-template/README.md

   ruff format
   ```

-- PyTest andPyTest-QT are used for testing:
+- PyTest and PyTest-Qt are used for testing:

   ```shell
   pip install .[test]